dustin-archive/lifesaver-sass/README.md

 + Just add 'position' to the properties and enter in values for top, right, bottom, and left as you would expect.

 ##Functions
-		margin: em(1);
-		margin: rem(1);
-		margin: px(1);
-		margin: pct(1);
+		em( 1 );
+		rem( 1 );
+		px( 1 );
+		pct( 1 );
+		convert( 1 );
+		safe-convert( 1 );

-There are 4 regular functions.
-They serve little purpose other than provide mostly coesmetic changes to your code.
+There are 4 functions.
+Most serve little purpose other than provide mostly coesmetic changes to your code.

 1. The em function takes a pixel value and converts it to em.
 1. The rem function takes a pixel value and converts it to rem.
 1. The px function takes a pixel value, rounds it to the nearest whole number, and appends a 'px' to the end.
 1. The pct function takes a percentage value formatted as a decimal and converts it to a percentage with a percent sign.

-##Notes
-The function 'convert' might conflict with other Sass stuff you're using.
-Convert is a common name for things, but I couldn't think of anything better.
+1. The convert function divides a value by 16.
+1. The safe-convert function rounds a value to the nearest whole number before dividing by 16.